 21. Do you have photos and visuals that can be used for commercial purposes or should you budget for stock or custom photography?

 Have you been contemplating a website redesign?
-If so, we’d love to hear from you and see if there’s anything we can do to help.
+Or maybe you’re an agency looking for the right website redesign questions to ask clients.
+We’d love to hear from you and see if there’s anything we can do to help.
 We look forward to hearing your story!